Mr-MIBonk/3Q098065x-Tools/README.md

 If you think you have found a Byte in other software versions (e.g. Index S), you can use the calculator to create a JSON config without having to do any calculations yourself in order to use the configuration with Dataset Generator or to check the data set.

+If anyone has found improvements or new configurations and would like an integration, just let us know!

 ## NOTE:
 There are some very stupid idiots who just copy everything and change the intervention for making money!
 Do not support such sloppy and dangerous manipulations!
 Fuck all this copy/paste moneymakers who stole the work and don't pay for it! 🖕